 As is often the case, the truth isn’t black or white.
-When a sensitive, responsive parent or caregiver is open to allowing self-soothing, supporting it, but does not force, demand, expect or abandon their baby to do it, the result is healthy and productive.
+When a sensitive, responsive parent or caregiver is open to allowing a baby to initiate self-soothing, and supports that, but does not force, demand, expect, or abandon a baby to do it, the result is healthy and productive.
 Affording babies the bit of room they need to help them develop their individual coping strategies in our presence is a loving, mindful practice.

 Supporting a baby to self-soothe can mean listening to her complaints for a minute or two while she finds her thumb, rather than immediately giving her a pacifier.
 It can be about remembering to offer two teethers and allowing the baby to choose one and grasp it herself rather than automatically placing something in her mouth.
 It might mean allowing our baby to cry in our arms to release her feelings at bedtime instead of rocking, patting, or jiggling her, etc., as explained in “Helping Young Children Sleep” from Hand-in-Hand parenting:

 “Children’s systems are built to offload feelings of upset immediately and vigorously.
 But our training as parents is to stop them from offloading their feelings!
 We are taught to give them pacifiers, food, rocking, patting, scolding, and later, time outs and spanking, if the crying or screaming goes on for more than a minute.
 We are taught to work against the child’s own healthy instinct to get rid of bad feelings immediately.
 So our children store these upsets, and try many times a day to work them out, usually by testing limits or having meltdowns over small issues.
 If they can’t offload them during the day, the feelings bother them in the night” – Patty Wipfler